YourAverageMo/fml/memory-bank/techContext.md

 ## 4. Dependencies

 - **External Libraries:**
   - `google-generativeai`: For interacting with the Google Gemini API.
+Note: `APIError` is found in `google.genai.errors`.
   - `pyperclip`: For cross-platform clipboard operations.
 - **System Dependencies for `pyperclip` (Linux):** May require `xclip` or `xsel` to be installed on Linux systems.